 - Quite Pricy

 Stream Processors: 4608 | Base/Boost Clocks: 1820/2360 MHz | Memory: 16GB GDDR6 | Memory Bandwidth: 16 Gbps | Power Connectors: 2x PCIe 8-pin | Outputs: 1x HDMI 2.1, 3x DisplayPort 1.4a

 The major improvements with the Sapphire Nitro+ variant are evident in the card’s exceptionally high boost clocks and thermal performance of the card.
-The Nitro+ can boost up to 2360 MHz out of the box which is a pretty high figure even for the RX 6800 XT.
-Furthermore, the card has an exceptional power delivery design and high TDP which enables it to be an overclocking champion.
+The Nitro+ can boost up to 2360 MHz out of the box which is a pretty high figure even for the best premium RX 6800 XT.
+Furthermore, the card has an exceptional power delivery design with a high TDP and TGP which enables it to be an overclocking champion.
 This is aided by the Triple-BIOS feature that Sapphire has packed into the card as well.

 The Nitro+ is an exceptional performer in the thermal and acoustic categories as well.
 It has a massive heatsink with an improved wave fin design that reduces turbulence and lets air flow smoothly which improves both thermal and acoustic performance.
 The heatsink is also responsible for dissipating the heat from the memory and VRM components which it does a great job of.
 The Nitro+ is one of the coolest partner RX 6800 XT graphics cards on the market.

 The front of the shroud contains 3 fans that direct air straight down through the heatsink in order to dissipate the heat from the card.
 The fan design is improved from the previous Nitro+ model with the new 12-blade hybrid fan system that pushes large volumes of air while keeping the quiet axial fan design, the card can now provide better cooling without becoming too loud.